Neurodiversity

 Reliance on repetition, scripting, or rituals for comfort

-This isn’t about inflexibility—it’s often about regulating uncertainty in a world that can feel unpredictable.
+This isn’t about being inflexible.
+It’s often about needing predictability in a world that can feel chaotic.

-Many neurodivergent people thrive when deeply engaged in areas of passion or curiosity.
-This might look like:
+Many neurodivergent people thrive when immersed in topics that spark passion or curiosity.
+This interest-led focus can show up as:

-A strong need for meaningful or purposeful activity
+A strong need for meaning, purpose, or real engagement

-Recovery often involves rest, boundaries, self-compassion, and connection to others who get it.
+Recovery takes time.
+It often includes rest, boundaries, sensory regulation, and connection with people who truly get it.

 A Note on Identity

-Neurodivergence isn’t just about difficulties—it’s also about richness.
+Neurodivergence isn’t just about challenges—it’s also about depth, creativity, and difference.
 Many autistic and ADHD people describe:

 Resources to Explore